Are you looking for a way to invest without putting all of your money into the stock market?

 Another notable difference between Worthy and your local or online bank is that Worthy isn’t FDIC-insured.

 So if your Worthy Bonds investments default, you can lose your entire investment and never receive repayment.
-As a result, this investment options shouldn’t replace your federally-insured savings account.
+As a result, these investment options shouldn’t replace your federally insured savings account.

-But, in spite of this, Worthy Bonds is a legit company.
+But, in spite of this, Worthy Bonds is a legitimate company.
 The bond offerings are SEC reviewed and qualified and the company is publicly reporting and independently audited annually.

 Account Types